 The 1966 debut of Star Trek helped eliminate some of those stereotypes with the introduction of communications officer Lieutenant Uhura, a stunning black woman from the United States of Africa who spoke Swahili.
-By the time Disney’s The Jungle Book premiered in 1967, I had learned enough about Africa to know that except for in zoos, you couldn’t find a tiger in the entire continent.
+By the time Disney’s The Jungle Book premiered in 1967, I had learned enough about Africa to know that save for in zoos, you couldn’t find a tiger in the entire continent.
 In the intervening years since the naivete of my youth, I’ve also learned that Africa is comprised of 53 very distinct and autonomous nations and even more unique cultures.
 While jungles and desserts are indeed a significant part of the African landscape, so too are mountains that hug the clouds and grassy flatlands called savannas.

 The vast diversity of Africa extends to its cuisine, which–similar to American cuisines–takes on regional personalities reflective of an area’s culture, history and ingredients.
 Swahili cuisine, for example, is a lusty and vibrant confluence of local ingredients and spices ameliorated by the ideas and ingredients brought over by foreign settlers.
 One of the epicenters of Swahili cuisine is Lamu, a small Equatorial island off the coast of Kenya.
 Lamu is where chef Ahmed Obo began the unique journey that would ultimately lead him to Santa Fe where he would launch one of the most talked about restaurants in a city in which the conversation usually turns to great restaurants.

 Since its launch in August, 2009, perhaps no restaurant in Santa Fe has garnered as much acclaim as Jambo Cafe.
 In its inaugural year, Jambo Cafe earned “Best of Santa Fe” honors for “Best New Restaurant” and “Best Ethnic Restaurant” from the Santa Fe Reporter.
 Within six months of launching, Jambo’s intoxicating elixirs earned “Best Savory Soup” and “Best Soup” overall in Santa Fe’s Souper Bowl which benefits The Food Depot, Northern New Mexico’s food bank.
 One year later, Jambo repeated its “Best Soup” win and added “Best Vegetarian Soup.”
-The traveling trophy emblematic of Jambo’s super soup has a prominent place by the front window while framed certificates for each win festoon the walls
+The traveling trophy emblematic of Jambo’s super soup has a prominent place by the front window while framed certificates for each win festoon the walls.

 “Jambo” translates from Swahili to a shortened, more informal, “touristy” version of “hello.”
 All social interactions in Swahili are usually prefaced by a greeting, but not in the perfunctory manner of American greetings.
 Swahili greetings tend to be more respectful and formal than American greetings.
 It’s therefore quite surprising to be greeted in such an effusive and informal manner when you walk into Jambo Cafe.
 It’s a genuine friendliness, imparting a warmth that’s increasingly rare in stodgy Santa Fe.
 The friendliness extends from adjoining tables, some populated by retro-clad hipsters who seem to have found the home at Jambo they couldn’t find in one of the stuffy, high-end, high-brow Santa Fe restaurants.
 Conversations across neighboring tables make for a fun and interesting vibe.